OSDLabs/blog/content/post/Mission Statement.md

 draft = false
 author = ""
 image = ""
-tags = ["OSS","First-blog"]
+tags = ["OSS","First blog"]
 title = "Mission Statement"
 date = "2017-03-05T12:26:00+05:30"
 slug = "mission-statement"
 +++

+Hey guys!
+We're all really excited about our first blog post.
+In this one, we'd like to elaborate on what OSDLabs stands to do and how *you* can be a part of it.
+For those of you who don't know, Open Source Development Labs is an initiative to bring Open Source innovation to campus.

-We believe in sharing code and building better software. **Period**.
+We have always believed in sharing code and building better software. **Period**.
+This is what 'Open Source' fundamentally means.
+To freely collaborate and code.

-This can only be done when everyone comes together with the best of intentions to bring out something significantly useful.
+However, this can only be done when everyone comes together with the best of intentions to bring out something significant.
-We believe there should be a community where students tinker, hack and design together.

-Already diverse in culture, the sundry thoughts, ideas and methodologies flying around in such a community, clearly set up a great environment for innovation.

-We have always believed that the faculty and students can together bring about disruptive change, in and outside college with their synergistic team efforts.
-It should become this ‘seamless’ process, a flexible system where people easily take up interesting projects and hack.

 *Shouldn’t campus software be written by students?*

-*Shouldn’t we be making cool software to make our lives easier?*
+*Shouldn’t we be pursuing cool projects to make our lives easier?*

-Wouldn’t it be awesome to have robots flying about?
-IoT sensors setup to track and detect student activities and generate useful statistics.

-*Shouldn’t an engineering college, along with guiding its students, also leverage  their potential for greater causes?*

-Whatever BITS might be, **OSDLabs** is a place like no other.
-That is exactly what we expect to make of our community.
-Imagine a group of elitists; giving rise to Design studios, Digital Consultancy Services and an infinite GSoC streak!
-It is important to note that I expect OSDLabs to be a place of constant learning.
-There is always some skillset to expand here.
+If you've always felt you'd like to be a part of something bigger in the grand scale of things, this is the right place for you.
+We are setting out to nurture a community where students **tinker**, **hack** and **design** together.
+The diverse thoughts, ideas and methodologies flying around, inherently set up a great environment for innovation.
+Don't be alarmed by your capabilities. *Anyone* with a skillset can contribute to OSDLabs.
+We will be hosting more educational sessions over the semester as you get to explore domains and find your interests.

+Campus infrastructure developments require the faculty and students to bring about disruptive change **together**.
+We are in plans in setting up this ‘seamless’ process, a flexible system where people easily take up interesting projects and hack away.
+You will get the opportunity to work under experienced mentors and gain exposure while committing to fruitful work.

+Stay tuned for more developments as we will be releasing some pretty exciting stuff in the coming weeks!

+If you have any queries or would simply like to talk to us about any idea in mind, please feel free to message us on our Slack channel:
+[Slack link here]